supa2/Automaton/Introduction.md

     led.blink( 200, 200 );
     led.start();

-    // Do the same using the 'fluent' syntax led.begin( 4 )
+    // Now do the same using the 'fluent' syntax led.begin( 4 )
       .blink( 200, 200 )
       .start();